America has an addiction crisis. ‘Digital rehab’ could help millions

 Every time I have flourished, every time I have been in the light of hope has been with peer support.”

 At Boulder, Nelson is going to give back some of that light she’s received as peer coach.
 She’s also helping structure what the role looks like.
 As the name implies, peer coaches are trained counselors who have been through addiction themselves.
-They provide a range of functions, from talking patients through cravings to supporting them through pregnancy and child birth.
-“We have a peer coach who helped provide one of our patients with actual physical resources to bring to the hospital when she was delivering and a note from her doctor that said she was on medication,” Payes says.
+They provide a range of functions, from talking patients through cravings to supporting them through pregnancy and childbirth.
+“We have a peer coach who helped provide one of our patients with actual physical resources to bring to the hospital when she was delivering and a note from her doctor that said she was on medication,” Papes says.
 All of the peer coaches for the Alaska program will be in Alaska, giving them familiarity with what 12-step programs and support groups are available to patients.

 But some patients will need more than support groups.
 In the January study on long term buprenorphine use, 30% of patients had additional psychiatric disorders.
 Boulder does not have psychiatrists or therapists on its staff of care providers, but its insurance partner Premera plans to play a role in connecting patients to behavioral health near them.
 In addition to matching them to existing care providers, the company is hoping to fund new behavioral health facilities in rural communities through a series of grants worth a combined $15.7 million.